itfanr/ros2-wiki/Managed-Nodes.md

 * lifecycle_listener
 * lifecycle_service_client

 The `lifecycle_talker` represents a managed node and publishes according to which state the node is in.
-We split the tasks of the talker node into separate pieces and assign them in the respective state.
+We split the tasks of the talker node into separate pieces and execute them as followed.
  1. configuring: We initialize our publisher and timer
  2. activate: We activate the publisher and timer in order to enable a publishing
  3. deactivate: We stop the publisher and timer
  4. cleanup: We destroy the publisher and timer

 The principle is implemented in this demo as the typical talker/listener demo.
-However, imaging a real scenario with attached hardware, one could image bringing up the device driver in the configuring state, start and stop only the publishing of the device's data and only in the cleanup/shutdown phase actually shutdown the device.
+However, imaging a real scenario with attached hardware which may have a rather long booting phase, i.e. a laser or camera.
+One could image bringing up the device driver in the configuring state, start and stop only the publishing of the device's data and only in the cleanup/shutdown phase actually shutdown the device.

 The `lifecycle_listener` is a simple listener which shows the characteristics of the lifecycle talker.
 The talker enables the message publishing only in the active state and thus making the listener receiving only messages when the talker is in an active state.